LoganAMorrison/Hazma/docs/source/modules/decay.rst

 for arbitrary parent-particle energy.
-In order to obtain spectra for arbitrary parent-particle energy, we compute the decay spectra in the rest-frame of the parent-particle and perform a Lorentz boost, which amounts to doing a change-of-variables along with a convolution integral.
+In order to obtain spectra for arbitrary parent-particle energy, we compute the decay spectra in the rest-frame of the parent-particle and perform a Lorentz boost, which amounts to doing a change-of-variables along with a "convolution" integral.
 To achieve higher computational performance, we perform all integrations in ``c`` using ``cython`` and build extension modules to interface with python.